kwynncom/true-random-numbers-from-microphone/README.md

 From a microphone input, I am generating true random numbers that pass the "rngtest" command.

+Regarding looking at this same data as signal rather than random noise, see my 2021/01/27 update below.

 USAGE

 Will result in around 1 second's worth of random hex numbers covering the screen: